Can3299/Financial-Projection/README.md

-# ProCalc — Financial Visualization
+# ProCalc — Financial Projection

 An interactive financial projection calculator that visualizes investment growth over time using compound or simple interest.